jillesvangurp/es-kotlin-client/README.md

 # Documentation

-A simple example, check [documentaion for creating a client](manual/creating-client.md)
+A simple example, check [documentation for creating a client](manual/creating-client.md)

 ```kotlin
 // given some model class